-Well if you’re a sun worshiper and love basking in summers glorious rays, that healthy tan your sporting, is anything but healthy.
+Well, if you’re a sun worshipper and love basking in summer’s glorious rays, that healthy tan you’re sporting is anything but healthy.

 Thankfully, your skin naturally provides you with some awesome protection, which comes in the form of thousands of MINI UMBRELLAS, filled with a pigment called melanin.